Dulaya/learn-the-mern-client/src/components/Homework.md

 Example: `git push -u origin arrow-function`

+13. Go to the repo on [GitHub](https://github.com/dulaya/learn-the-mern-client) and click on **branches**.
+Click on **pull request**.

-13. Wait a few minutes (usually less than 3 minutes) for Netlify to automatically rebuild.
-Go to [https://learnthemern.com/lesson](https://learnthemern.com/lesson) to see your work live.
+14. Someone will review your request.
+If your pull request is merged, Netlify will automatically rebuild the site.
+This may take a few minutes.
+After that, you can go to [https://learnthemern.com/lesson](https://learnthemern.com/lesson) to see your work live.

+Contact me if there's an issue either in the development and/or deployment process.